 - “Doux” means sweet.

-9 Best Sparkling Wines for New Years Eve
+The Best Sparkling Wine for New Years Eve

 As sparkling wines go, Champagne is the belle of the ball.
 It’s made with Chardonnay, Pinot Noir, and Pinot Meunier grapes, and you’ll find a variety of styles, ranging from dry and crisp to rich and nutty.